ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 ## Extended data

 In this construction, we extend the blobs using a one-dimensional erasure coding extension.
-The matrix comprises maximum `MAX_BLOBS_PER_BLOCK` rows and fixed `NUMBER_OF_COLUMNS` columns, with each row containing a `Blob` and its corresponding extension.
+The matrix comprises maximum `MAX_BLOBS_PER_BLOCK` rows and fixed `NUMBER_OF_COLUMNS` columns, with each row containing a `Blob` and its corresponding extension. `compute_extended_matrix` demonstrates the relationship between blobs and custom type `ExtendedMatrix`.

 ## Column gossip